-Effective with this quarterly report, we have elected to rename our Web hosting segment "Managed technology solutions."
+Effective with the quarterly report for the three months ended March 31, 2011, we have elected to rename our Web hosting segment "Managed technology solutions."
 The Managed technology solutions segment consists of NTS, acquired in July 2004.
 We believe the arrival of our new cloud offerings and cloud architecture will accelerate customer transition from self-managed applications to our secure offsite information technology services.
 The new name better encompasses the full range of services we provide to and manage for our customers including web hosting, web design, email and related functions, online database management, data storage and recovery, intranet based web-page systems with document sharing and time management, larger client custom architecture, and 24 hour/7 day a week U.S.-based customer support.
 NTS generates expenses such as professional fees, payroll and benefits, and depreciation and amortization, which are included in the respective caption on the accompanying condensed consolidated statements of operations, as well as licenses and fees, rent, and general office expenses, all of which are included in other general and administrative costs in the condensed consolidated statements of operations.